ThePerfectLegend/BaliGo/README.md

 ## Road Map

+- Refactoring (part of the code base is not satisfying production quality code)
 - English localization
 - Change activity provider and start to use API requests to get info
 - Gamification and connection to the Game Center